captn3m0/captn3m0.github.com/_posts/2015-07-20-hillhacks.md

 [sva]: https://twitter.com/sva "sva on twitter"
 [cooking-blog-post]: https://medium.com/@zainabbawa/on-community-and-the-art-of-various-cookings-511c31c33498 "On community, and the art of various cookings"
 [hb]: http://hillhacks.in/hackbeach "HackBeach wiki page"
+[hh]: https://hillhacks.in "hacking and making in the Himalayas"